tube0013/tube_gateways/README.md

 Information and documentation on Tube's Zigbee Gateways.
 Pre-assembed hardware devices can be purchased from https://www.tubeszb.com

+The gateway hardware itself is made up of a WT32-ETH01 or Olimex ESP32-POE-ISO (which are ESP32 based boards with Ethernet) in combination with either a Texas Instruments CC2652P or a Silicon Labs EFR32 based Zigbee serial module.

-Tube's Zigbee Gateways are serial over Ethernet zigbee gateways for use with any project that can access and interface with a remote Serial to IP bridge/proxy server device.
+Tube's Zigbee Gateways are primarly design to work as Zigbee serial module to Ethernet server as that make them compatible any application/project that can access and interface with a remote Serial to IP bridge/proxy server device as long as they support the Zigbee stack flashed on the Zigbee serial module firmware.

-This can today be used by home automation applications such as example; [Home Assistant (ZHA integration)](https://www.home-assistant.io/integrations/zha/) and [Zigbee2MQTT](https://www.zigbee2mqtt.io/).
+These Zigbee gateways/coordinators can today be used by home automation applications such as example; [Home Assistant (ZHA integration)](https://www.home-assistant.io/integrations/zha/), [Jeedom (Zigbee Plugin)](https://doc.jeedom.com/en_US/plugins/automation%20protocol/zigbee/), [openHAB (Zigbee Binding)](https://www.openhab.org/addons/bindings/zigbee/), and [Zigbee2MQTT](https://www.zigbee2mqtt.io/).

-The gateway hardware itself is made up of a WT32-ETH01 module which is an ESP32 with Ethernet in combination with either a Texas Instruments CC2652P or a Silicon Labs EFR32 based Zigbee module.
+Note!
+The [openHAB Zigbee Binding](https://www.openhab.org/addons/bindings/zigbee/) does not yet have suppprt for by the Z-Stack 3 Zigbee stack firmware used on the Texas Instruments CC2652 based gateways/coordinators, (more details on ).

 ## Getting up and Running
 *For EFR32 Gateways see specific insturctions for config file* https://github.com/tube0013/tube_gateways/tree/main/tube_zb_gw_efr32